Annexation of Junagadh: Instrument of accession

-Provisional government (Aarzee Hukumat)
+Provisional government (Aarzi Hukumat)

 Upon Menon's advice Mahatma Gandhi's nephew, Samaldas Gandhi, created a provisional government in Bombay with the provincial government's backing.
 This government received support from the 'Gujarat States Organisation' and also received sponsorship from the Kathiawar States' Political Conference.

 Samaldas Gandhi, U. N. Dhebar and members of Junagadh People's Conference met at the office of Gujarati daily Vande Mataram in Bombay on 19 August 1947.
 He was specially invited to attend Kathiawar Political Conference on 25 August 1947.
 A five-member committee called Junagadh Committee was formed on 15 September 1947.
 Gandhi met V. P. Menon and proposed to form a government-in-exile the Aarzi Hakumat or Provisional Government of Junagadh State.
 On 25 September 1947, the Aarzi Hukumat headed by Samaldas Gandhi was declared in a public meeting at Madhavbagh in Bombay.

 The five member ministry of Aarzi Hakumat went to Rajkot.
 Gandhi became the Prime Minister and also held ministry of foreign affairs.
+Other prominent leaders included Durlabhji Khetani as Deputy Prime Minister and Finance Minister, Narendra Nathwani Law and Order, Bhavanishankar Oza Home Minister, Manilal Doshi Home Minister, Suragbhai Varu Defence Minister, Ratubhai Adani Commander-in-Chief.
 Aarzi Hakumat captured 160 villages in forty days, from 30 September to 8 November 1947.

 India allowed the provisional government to take control over outlying areas of Junagadh.
 India later at the UN Security Council denied ever having supported the provisional government.
 Pakistan objected to India's indifference to the actions of Junagadh's provisional government.
 Nehru wrote to Pakistan that the provisional government was "a spontaneous expression of popular resentment" to the state's accession to Pakistan by Junagadh's local population.

 Blockade and Indian annexation

-To force the Nawab of Junagadh to change his decision, the Provisional Government (Aarzee Hukumat) and the volunteer forces in the surrounding regions of Kathiawar implemented a blockade.
+To force the Nawab of Junagadh to change his decision, the Provisional Government (Aarzi Hukumat) and the volunteer forces in the surrounding regions of Kathiawar implemented a blockade.
 India later denied ever having blocked Junagadh's supplies.
 The blockade compelled the state's ruler to leave for Pakistan, who left the state's administration to Sir Shahnawaz Bhutto.
 Menon claimed that the Nawab had delegated the state's destiny to Bhutto, which is not implausible since it was primarily Shah Nawaz Bhutto who had taken the decision to accede to Pakistan, under the close influence and mentorship of Jinnah.
 Bhutto requested the regional commissioner for administrative assistance "pending an honourable settlement of the several issues involved in Junagadh's accession."
 Diwan Bhutto waited till November for Pakistan to send help, but none came.
 The provisional government, nationalistic volunteers from the Indian side, and the Hindu residents had started to agitate and tensions were simmering.
 Meanwhile, the state of Junagadh had raised a force of 670 Muslim men, who had been stationed at various places to ensure retaliation, if any.
 Fearing an outbreak of communal violence, on 9 November 1947, the Indian Government assumed the state's administration to re-establish peace.
 Nawab's soldiers were disarmed, with Diwan Bhutto leaving for Pakistan a day before.